DankHill2020/TheEntireWorld/README.md

 # TheEntireWorld
-Downloadable Tools for DCC and Content Creation Pipelines; Starting with Animation and Cinematic Exporter for Maya and Motionbuilder with imports into Unreal 5.5
+Downloadable Tools for DCC and Content Creation Pipelines; Starting with Animation and Cinematic Exporter for Maya and Motionbuilder with imports into Unreal 5.5, adding Human IK Builder for maya in the most recent version

 Instructions for first time using: